How to Change Your Name After Marriage

 A. Issued less than one year ago

-Mail DS-5504 with your current passport if it got issued less than a year ago.
-This application offers filings free of cost.
-There is no book, card, or processing fee.
+Mail Form DS-5504 with your current passport if it was issued less than a year ago.
+This application offers filings free of charge.
+There's no book, card, or processing fee.

 B. Issued between one and 15 years ago

 Mail DS-82 with your current passport if it was issued between one and 15 years ago.
-The passport book costs $130, with an optional passport card available for an extra $30.
+The passport book costs $130, and an optional passport card costs $30.

 C: Issued over 15 years ago, lost, destroyed, or first-time

-Submit DS-11 in person—with photo ID and proof of U.S. citizenship—at an acceptance facility, such as the thousands of designated USPS offices, if your passport is:
+Submit DS-11 in person—along with a photo ID and proof of U.S. citizenship—at an acceptance facility, such as one of the thousands of designated USPS offices, if your passport is:

 You may get a passport book for $130, passport card for $30, or both for $160.
 The acceptance facility will charge a $35 execution fee to process your application.